rumpl/c/README.md

 Output:

-    "Another comment" was applied to "someDir" succesfully.
+    "Another comment" was applied to "someDir" successfully.

     ./           What a great utility!
     ../